brandonjschwartz/engineering-website/src/documents/posts/node-events.html.md

 layout: post
 ---

-Just in case you find yourself in any of the locations below..
+Just in case you find yourself in any of the locations below...

 Shanghai, Sep 14-16
 first node conference in China